awsdocs/aws-lambda-developer-guide/doc_source/python-exceptions.md

 # AWS Lambda function errors in Python<a name="python-exceptions"></a>

 **Note**
 End of support for the Python 2\.7 runtime started on July 15, 2021\.
-For more information, see [Runtime support policy](runtime-support-policy.md)\.
+For more information, see [Runtime deprecation policy](lambda-runtimes.md#runtime-support-policy)\.

 When your code raises an error, Lambda generates a JSON representation of the error\.
 This error document appears in the invocation log and, for synchronous invocations, in the output\.